rugbyprof/2143-Object-Oriented-Programming/Assignments/14-P03/README.md

+## Discussion

+This project is to take the **SIR** model and visualize a Covid19 outbreak with a population of people (or any flu basically).
+We did not discuss specifics in the beginning since we were really getting up to speed with python.
+Also, I wanted everyone to approach the problem in their own way.
+We looked at a [3 Blue One Brown video](https://www.youtube.com/watch?v=gxAaO2rsdIs&t=460s) modeling disease outbreak, and this will be our major influence for our last program.
+Not his visualizations, but the major influences to the outbreak that he discusses.
+Your program will do visualizations, but your grade will be determined on how you organize and design each of your classes.

+Don't forget about the [Dry Principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) when creating your classes.
+Each class should be responsible for one logical component of your simulation.
+I gave some examples at the top of this document, but there are many viable solutions.

 ## Project

-The project is to take the SIR model and visualize an outbreak with a population of people.
-I didn't put any specifics in at the beginning since we were really doing python and I wanted

 ### Deliverables